 The average student works 8 to 12 hours a week.
 While classes are in session, students may work up to a maximum of 20 hours per week, if the job permits.
 When classes are not in session, students may be able to work up to 40 hours per week.
 The number of hours per week and actual hours to be worked will be determined by the employer.
 Most on-campus employers will work around the student's class schedule.

 Students are paid bi-weekly by check or direct deposit.
-Paychecks are distributed at the work site every other Friday and cover the hours worked for the previous two weeks.
+Paychecks are issued and mailed to the home address on file.
 Students are paid on an hourly basis.
 RIT pays NYS minimum wage for all Regular Student Worker jobs.
 Employers may pay a higher wage to Advanced Level positions as they see necessary.

 Direct deposit of wages is highly recommended for student workers.
 Forms can be obtained from the SEO or Payroll websites or by stopping by the Payroll or Student Employment Offices.
 Students taking advantage of the direct deposit option can view their paystubs online.
-For access, students must logon to http://finweb.rit.edu/controller/payroll/, and follow the directions provided.
+For access, students must log on to https://fastapps.rit.edu/kronosTimecard/login, and follow the directions provided.

 Earnings, including FWS earnings, are subject to all federal, state and local income taxes.
-All students must file a Form W-4 and IT-2104 for tax purposes when they begin to work at RIT.
-If you are a nonresident alien (NRA) student, you may be subject to special withholding requirements; please do not submit these forms and contact the Payroll Department at email@example.com.
+Students must file Form W-4 and IT-2104 for tax purposes when they begin to work at RIT.
+If you are a nonresident alien (NRA) student, you may be subject to special withholding requirements; please do not submit these forms and contact the Payroll Department at firstname.lastname@example.org.

-Students are not eligible to claim "exempt" on the Form W-4 unless all of the following apply:
+Students are not eligible to claim "exempt" on Form W-4 unless all of the following apply:

-The student's income exceeds $1000 and his income includes more than $350 of unearned income (for example, interest and dividends)
+The student's income exceeds $1000 and their income includes more than $350 of unearned income (for example, interest and dividends).

 Students are not eligible to claim "exempt" on the IT-2104 unless the following conditions are met: